paluh/purescript-undefined-is-not-a-problem/README.md

   logShow (r.x !
 [8])
 ```

+#### Cons

 What is a bit funny is that prividing signature `Poly.Coerce` can be a bit tricky.
 We want to leave it really polyomrphic so compiler can unify types whenever it needs to :-)

-Hypothetically, because you can just easily skip this signature and `Result` type, you could provide a type anotation for previous `consumer` function like:
+Hypothetically, because you can just easily skip this signature and `Result` type, you could provide a type anotation for the previous `consumer` function like:

 ```purescript
 type Result c d e r =